Trajectory optimization: Single shooting

 Single shooting is the simplest type of trajectory optimization technique.
 The basic idea is similar to how you would aim a cannon: pick a set of parameters for the trajectory, simulate the entire thing, and then check to see if you hit the target.
 The entire trajectory is represented as a single segment, with a single constraint, known as a defect constraint, requiring that the final state of the simulation matches the desired final state of the system.
 Single shooting is effective for problems that are either simple or have an extremely good initialization.
 Both the indirect and direct formulation tend to have difficulties otherwise.

 Multiple shooting

 Multiple shooting is a simple extension to single shooting that renders it far more effective.
 Rather than representing the entire trajectory as a single simulation (segment), the algorithm breaks the trajectory into many shorter segments, and a defect constraint is added between each.
 The result is large sparse non-linear program, which tends to be easier to solve than the small dense programs produced by single shooting.

+The particular sparsity structure can be exploited by tailored numerical solvers as implemented in the open-source software package acados.